Sabirah42/Serverless_CICD/README.md

 Here are some questions to help you deepen your understanding of what you've built:

 - Is API Gateway the only way of invoking a Lambda function?
+- Could you invoke a Lambda function directly?
 - What are the advantages of using API Gateway?
-- Could you invoke a Lambda function directly?
+Do some research and discuss what you find with a peer, the cohort or a coach.

 Feel free to play around and try things out.